IndigoUnited/js-dejavu/README.md

         $borrows: OtherClass,                           // We can add mixins by specifying them in here
                                                         // You can specify multiple mixins in an array

-        $binds: 'handleClick',                          // $binds let you automatically bind the function to the instance
-                                                        // Useful for handlers/callbacks
-                                                        // You can specify multiple binds in an array

         /**
          * Class constructor.
          */